jgerstmayr/EXUDYN/docs/RST/cInterface/TypeDefinitions.rst

 JointType
 =========

-This section shows the JointType structure, which is used for defining joint types, used in KinematicTree.
+The enumeration type  JointType is used for defining joint types, used in KinematicTree.